Follow This Plan and You’ll Never Miss a Proposal Deadline

 • Read the solicitation and create a checklist of the proposal requirements and any supporting materials you’ll need to collect, such as resumes, nonprofit registration certificates, organizational charts, etc.

-• Determine who needs to be involved in the proposal process within your organization as well as external parties, such as partner organizations or consultants.
+• Determine who needs to be involved in the proposal process within your organization and with external parties, such as partner organizations or consultants.
 Do you need a dedicated budget person?
 Do you need to hire proposal writers, subject matter experts, or editors?
 Do you have partner(s) in mind or lined up already, or do you need to research potential partners?
 As much as possible, put names next to responsibilities.

 • Assess the complexity of the proposal.
 How much work is it going to take to complete the proposal?
 Will preparing the proposal be a part-time job for 5 people?
 A full-time job for 2 people?
-Try to get a sense of the level of effort that will be required, as this will also influence the scheduling of interim deadlines.
+Try to gauge the effort required, as this will also influence the scheduling of interim deadlines.

 In addition to reading the solicitation carefully to pull out all the tasks, milestones, and resources you’ll need to complete the proposal, the planning period is also when you’ll do your brain dump of any questions you have about the solicitation or the proposal process.

-Some of your questions related to the FOA you may need to direct to the funder, such as whether the funder will accept a certain kind of budget template.
-Other questions may relate to something specific to your organization.
+Some of your questions about the FOA should be sent to the funder, such as whether the funder will accept a specific budget template.
+Other questions may relate to specific aspects of your organization.
 An example of the latter might be whether it will be possible to restructure the workloads of those assigned to work on the proposal.
-This question—can someone’s schedule be cleared to take on proposal work?—will need to be answered by a specific date very early in the planning period.
+The question of whether someone’s schedule should be cleared to take on proposal work must be answered by a specific date very early in the planning period.
 Along with other task dates, the date by which you need an answer to this question should be entered into the proposal calendar, which brings us to Step 2.

 Step 2: Scheduling

 After you’ve completed a close read of the solicitation and outlined everything you’ll need to do to prepare the proposal, the next step is to prepare a proposal calendar that includes due dates for all the tasks you identified in Step 1.
-Every part of the proposal process needs to be associated with a milestone, and every milestone needs to go on the calendar.
+Every part of the proposal process must be associated with a milestone, and every milestone must go on the calendar.

 What Should Be Included In Your Proposal Calendar?

 Examples of tasks, milestones, and events that you might want to add to your proposal calendar are listed below.
 How detailed your calendar needs to be will depend in part on the complexity of the proposal.
 However, even for relatively simple proposal efforts, there’s a role for a proposal calendar.
 A proposal calendar serves a dual purpose.
 It’s not just about setting reminders for deadlines.
-A proposal calendar shows both when things need to be done by as well as the order in which things need to be done.
-Depending on your preferences and the format you choose for your proposal calendar, the calendar can also include a significant level of detail about each task or event, serving almost like a work plan.
+A proposal calendar shows both when things need to be done and the order in which they need to be done.
+Depending on your preferences and the format you choose for your proposal calendar, it can also include significant detail about each task or event, serving almost like a work plan.

 Tasks and Milestones